Learn about student health services

 Move-in during times scheduled according to last name

-Complete the Health History Form
+Complete Health History Form

 Start fall semester classes